 So here’s our opinion as travel experts, although it’s actually basic geopolitical knowledge that’s involved in this case, not so much travel knowledge.

-Part 2, coming next Thursday, will be a more detailed description of the risk country by country (you can receive it directly for free).
+Part 2, is a more detailed description of the Russia risk, country by country.

 Because there are certainly places where you shouldn’t go right now because of this invasion, but there definitely aren’t as many as you might think.

 (Basically, it’s precisely the same concept as for other risks unrelated to this invasion, which often appear exaggerated by the media, among others!)